It's all about control.

 What if you've been misclassifying workers?

-The penalties are significant: $5,000 to $15,000 per violation, plus penalties and interest.
+The liability is significant: $5,000 to $15,000 per violation, plus unpaid taxes, penalties and interest.
+You may also be held responsible for taxes which should have been withheld from the employee's pay.
+Even for a very small payroll, this can total several tens of thousands of dollars.
 Licensed contractors will be reported to the Contractors' State Licensing Board.

 An important note: If you are paying a California nonresident (someone who has a non-California address) as an independent contractor, you must with hold 7% of everything above $1500 per year and send it to the State.